 Five years related experience.

 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

-Classified Title: Sr. Instructional Technologist Working Title: Course Production Project Manager Role/Level/Range: ACRP/04/MD Starting Salary Range: $54,080 - $74,390/Annually (Commensurate with experience) Employee group: Full Time Schedule: Monday-Friday 8:30-5 with occasional project based evenings and weekends Exempt Status: Exempt Location: Hybrid/JH at Harbor East Department name: Teaching and Learning @ Carey Personnel area: Carey Business School
+Classified Title: Sr. Instructional Technologist Job Posting Title (Working Title): Course Production Project Manager Role/Level/Range: ACRP/04/MD Starting Salary Range: Min $55,200 - Max $96,600 Annually ($70,000 targeted; Commensurate with experience) Employee group: Full Time Schedule: 37.5 hours weekly; Monday through Friday with occasional weekends and evenings required Exempt Status: Exempt Location: Hybrid/JH at Harbor East Department name: Teaching and Learning @ Carey Personnel area: Carey Business School

 **Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.

 The successful candidate(s) for this position will be subject to a pre-employment background check.
 Johns Hopkins is committed to hiring individuals with a justice-involved background, consistent with applicable policies and current practice.
 A prior criminal history does not automatically preclude candidates from employment at Johns Hopkins University.
 In accordance with applicable law, the university will review, on an individual basis, the date of a candidate's conviction, the nature of the conviction and how the conviction relates to an essential job-related qualification or function.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or status as a protected veteran.